TortoiseCVS

 TortoiseCVS is a CVS client for Microsoft Windows released under the GNU General Public License.
-Unlike most CVS tools, it includes itself in Windows' shell by adding entries in the contextual menu of the file explorer, therefore it does not run in its own window.
-Moreover, it adds icons onto files and directories controlled by CVS, giving additional information to the user without having to run a full-scale stand-alone application.
+Unlike most CVS tools, it integrates into Windows' shell by adding entries in the contextual menu of the file explorer.
+Therefore, it does not run in its own window.
+Moreover, it adds icons to files and directories controlled by CVS, giving additional information to the user without having to run a full-scale stand-alone application.

-The name is a pun on the word shell (computing, turtle).
+The name is a pun on the words shell (computing, turtle).
 The tortoise in the logo is called Charlie Vernon Smythe (CVS).

-The project was started by Francis Irving when he was employed by Creature Labs to provide a better interface to CVS for his colleagues.
+The project was initiated by Francis Irving when Creature Labs employed him to develop a better interface to CVS for his colleagues.
 Some of the code was derived from WinCVS and CVSNT.
-The first release was 4 August 2000.
+The first release was on 4 August 2000.

 Criticism

-TortoiseCVS will always add argument "-c" to most CVS operations when communicating with a CVS server.
-This causes standard non-CVSNT servers to fail as these are not aware of this argument.
+TortoiseCVS will always add the argument "-c" to most CVS operations when communicating with a CVS server.
+This causes standard non-CVSNT servers to fail, as they are not aware of this argument.